htngit/xenderin/Guide_to_Backend_Server_Whatsapp.md

 #### **11.8 Contacts Page Analytics Integration**

 The unsubscribe feature also requires analytics capabilities on the Contacts page.
-The current analytics cards (Total Contacts, Groups, Average Group Size) should be updated to include unsubscribe metrics:
+The current analytics cards (Total Contacts, Groups, Average Group Size) should be updated to include unsubscribe metrics. **This UI update is part of the future development and will be implemented together with the unsubscribe feature.**

+Currently, the Contacts page shows: Total Contacts, Groups, and Average Group Size.
+In the future, this will be updated to: Total Contacts, Groups, and Unsubscribed (replacing Average Group Size).

 ```tsx
 // Update ContactsPage.tsx analytics cards